-Again, I stand by my position that the Nicolaitans were probably worshipers of Nike, and their goal was to get Christians to engage in their pagan practices and rituals.
+Again, I stand by my position that the Nicolaitans were probably worshipers of Nike, and their goal was to get Christians to engage in their pagan practices and rituals by blending them with beliefs that were already acceptable.
 For another reference to God hating the deeds of the Nicolaitans in Ephesus, please see Revelation 2:6.

-For a full breakdown on the Nicolaitans, clicking here.
+For a full breakdown on the Nicolaitans, click here.
 Let’s move on to the origin of the phrase “just do it”.

 What Does Just Do It Really Mean?

 I couldn’t honestly tell you how many times Christians have told me that “just do it” isn’t the same as the Satanic mantra of “do as thou wilt.”
-The origin of both statements comes from someone that had evil intent.
-One saying came from a Satan worshiper and one saying came from a man that murdered two people just to do it.
+They are exactly the same thing when you know where they originated.
+The origin of both statements comes from someone that had evil intent behind their words.
+One saying came from a Satan worshiper (do as thou wilt) and one saying came from a man that murdered two people just to do it.
 I’m gonna get back to that in a moment.

 Lot’s of people are well aware of the origin of Crowley’s statement and its roots in Egyptian and Satanic worship.
 However, most people have no clue about the origin of “just do it”.

 Look at that.
-Nike’s slogan was inspired by a murderer (human sacrifice?)
+Nike’s slogan was inspired by a murderer (human sacrifice comes to mind).
 This isn’t the first time I’ve written about Nike and the current obsession the world has with the Greek goddess of victory.
 If you haven’t read it yet, check out my article: Goddesses: Female Angels, Female Nephilim, or Demonic Spirits?
-In the article, I also show how Nike was channeled for inspiration in the creation of every car in the Rolls Royce inventory.
+In the article, I also show how Nike was channeled for inspiration in the creation of every car in the Rolls Royce inventory (Ghost, Phantom, Spirit, etc.).

 - Christians all over the world have probably worn her name on them at some point.
 Have you worn Nike’s name more than Jesus?
 (I know I have.)